vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

     `-d`, `--delay` *n*
-      Time in seconds for which `osctld` waits until the next container is started.
+      Time in seconds for which `osctld` waits until the next container is started if the system load average over the last minute is equal to or greater than the number of processors.
 The default is `5` seconds.

 `ct unset autostart` *ctid*
   Do not start the container automatically.